-The management of flood prone land is primarily the responsibility of councils by implementing the provisions in the NSW Government's Flood Prone Land Policy and the associated NSW Floodplain Development Manual 2005.
+The management of flood prone land is primarily the responsibility of councils by implementing the provisions in the NSW Government's Flood Prone Land Policy and the associated NSW Floodplain Development Manual 2005 or its update.
 Accordingly, this DCP chapter has been prepared with regard to the above provisions.